 By the time Rush played Massey Hall, Lee's perspective had completely changed.

-Listen to Rush's 'Bastille Day'
+Listen to Rush Perform 'Bastille Day'

-The band dishes out fierce renditions of songs from its catalog over four sides.
-They even played most of 2112's epic title track -- a smart move since that album was pushing them to the next level.
+Rush proceeded to dish out fierce renditions of songs from its catalog over four sides.
+They even played most of 2112's epic title track – a smart move since that album was pushing them to the next level.
 But the concert versions found on All the World's a Stage often eclipse the original studio takes.

 Even though they would go on for many more years and release several more live albums, All the World's a Stage captures Rush at an early peak, when they were searching out more esoteric ground while still kicking out the jams.
-The album helped break the band in the U.S., even reaching the Top 40 -- a first for the band.
+The album helped break the band in the U.S., even reaching the Top 40 – a first for the band.
 It was just the start of their rise.